mingjane-work/doc-material-components-android/docs/components/MaterialButtonToggleGroupExample.md

 # Material Button Toggle Group (Toggle button)

 `Material Button Toggle Group` is a customizable button component with updated visual styles.
+It groups [MaterialButton](MaterialButtonExample.md) components.

 For more information, go to the material.io [Buttons](http://material.io/components/buttons) page.